 Brandon L. Fernandez is a native of Fort Lauderdale, Florida, and is an associate in the firm’s Miami office.
-Mr. Fernandez’s practice includes all aspects of federal and state civil trial litigation with a primary focus in civil rights litigation, complex commercial litigation, government liability, law enforcement liability, labor & employment law, premises liability, and professional liability.
+Mr. Fernandez’s practice includes all aspects of federal and state civil trial litigation with a primary focus in civil rights litigation, government liability, law enforcement liability, labor & employment law, and premises liability.
 While attending law school, Mr. Fernandez served as a judicial intern for the Honorable Ari Abraham Porth in the Criminal Drug Court and Mental Health Court Divisions for the Seventeenth Judicial Circuit of Florida.
 Prior to attending law school, Mr. Fernandez worked as a paralegal for various law firms in Fort Lauderdale, Florida.

 Professional and Community Involvement